 What happens when our earth is permanently thirsty and the periods of drought become longer and longer?
 Due to global warming, droughts are increasing and unfortunately no improvement is in sight.
 Not only distant countries are affected by these heat waves, because Europe is not spared either.

 The main trigger for droughts (the absence of precipitation over an unusually long period of time) is climate change, which is why we have been severely affected by global warming for several years.
 This means that our climate is warming up and average temperatures are rising in the long term around the world.
 This warming has the consequence that the atmosphere and oceans are warming, glaciers are melting and sea levels are rising.

-In addition, the climate zones are being shifted.
-As a result of these enormous changes, extreme weather events such as drought, heat waves, forest fires, floods and storms are occurring.
-Humans, animals and nature all have to struggle with it.
+In addition, the climate zones are shifted.
+Due to these enormous changes, extreme weather events such as drought, heat waves, forest fires, floods and storms are occurring more frequently.
+People, animals and nature all have to struggle with it in equal measure.

 What are the consequences of the drought?

 Since no precipitation falls for a long period of time during periods of drought, the lack of water is a major challenge.
 As a result, the groundwater level is also falling and the entire population can quickly run into water shortages.
 Due to the severely sunk groundwater, the roots of the trees can no longer reach the groundwater, which can lead to major forest deaths.

 Agriculture in particular is severely affected by periods of drought.
 The dry soil leads to crop failures or an increased incidence of plant diseases that damage the harvest.
 Thus our staple foods are also threatened, which in turn can lead to famine.